topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 # 7. Additional Examples
 ---
 This chapter provides additional sensor examples not included in the "Examples for TOPST VCP Rev G" in the Arduino IDE.
+>!(정정필요)!
+Arduino IDE 내에 "Examples for TOPST VCP Rev G"라는 파일이 있나요?
-It provides example guides for using commonly used Arduino sensors with the VCP-G board, helping users integrate various sensors into their projects effectively.
+It provides example guides for using commonly used Arduino sensors with the VCP-G board, enabling you to integrate various sensors into your projects effectively.

 </br></br></br>